act65/Jupyter/421 Lecture notes.md

 ##### Thoughts on the teaching

 Better class.
 I liked the couple of question we had, some puzzles to solve.
 The class is starting to get more relaxed and talkative?

+***
+### Polynomial curve fitting
+##### Material

+Didn't understand the problem very well (too cocky..).
+How can we use polynomial curve fitting for classification?
+We want to classify different inputs into classes.
+My answer was to classify different outputs...

+##### Thoughts on the class

+More coherent and well thought out presentation from the student.